Sarat Chandra Bose

-Sarat Chandra Bose (Bengali: শরৎচন্দ্র বসু) (6 September 1889 – 20 February 1950) was an Indian barrister and independence activist.
+Sarat Chandra Bose (6 September 1889 – 20 February 1950) was an Indian barrister and independence activist.

 Early life

 He was born to Janakinath Bose (father) and Prabhabati Devi in Cuttack, Odisha on 6 September 1889.
 The family originally hailed from Kodalia (now Subhashgram), South 24 Parganas, West Bengal.
-He belonged to the kulin Kayastha family.
-His father was descended from the Boses of Mahinagar (South 24 Parganas) while his mother Prabhabati Devi was part of the famous Dutt family of Hatkhola in north Kolkata.
+He belonged to the Kulin Kayastha family.
+His father was descended from the Boses of Mahinagar (South 24 Parganas) while his mother Prabhabati Devi was part of the famous Dutta family of Hatkhola in north Kolkata.
 She gave birth to fourteen children, six daughters and eight sons, among whom were leftist leader Sarat Chandra Bose, Netaji Subhas Chandra Bose and distinguished cardiologist Dr. Sunil Chandra Bose.
 Sarat had two elder sisters.
 They were Pramilabala Mitra and Saralabala Dey.
-He had an elder brother, Satish Chandra Bose.
-He had six younger brothers, namely: Suresh Chandra Bose, Sudhir Chandra Bose, Dr. Sunil Chandra Bose (1894 — 17 November 1953), Subhas Chandra Bose (23 January 1897 — 18 August 1945), Sailesh Chandra Bose and Santosh Chandra Bose.
-He had four younger sisters, they were Tarubala Roy, Malina Dutt, Protiva Mitra, and Kanaklata Mitra.
+He had an elder brother, Satish Chandra Bose (1887 — 1948).
+He had six younger brothers, namely: Suresh Chandra Bose (1891 — 1972), Sudhir Chandra Bose (1892 — 10 February 1950), Dr. Sunil Chandra Bose (1894 — 17 November 1953), Subhas Chandra Bose (23 January 1897 — 18 September 1985), Shailesh Chandra Bose (1904 — 1984) and Santosh Chandra Bose.
+He had four younger sisters, they were Tarubala Roy, Malina Dutta, Pratibha Mitra, and Kanaklata Mitra.
+He married Bivabati Bose in 1909 at the age of twenty, and the couple had eight children who survived through adulthood.

 Sarat Bose studied in Presidency College, Scottish Church College, then affiliated with the University of Calcutta, and then went to England in 1911 to become a barrister.
 He was called to the bar at Lincoln's Inn.
 He began a successful legal practice upon his return to India, but later abandoned it to join the Indian independence movement.